New to hooping?

 Try these 3 beginner hula hoop hand tricks

 Now that you have the right hoop, let’s get our body warmed up.
-Start by shaking out our knees then move onto the hips, your waist, chest, shoulders, and head.
-And then one final full body shake.
+Start by shaking out your knees then move onto the hips, your waist, chest, shoulders, and head.
+And then one final full-body shake.
 Notice how your body feels and how it likes to move.

 Tip: For waist hooping success most of your movement should come from your waist and not other parts of your body.
 This can take some time to master.

 Begin to move your waist in a forward and backwards motion, pushing from your belly button forward and backwards.
 Keeping our chest and our knees soft but still.
 Slightly tucking your pelvis under, see if you can make all the movement come from your waist.

 When beginning to waist hoop it is best to start by putting your dominant foot in front of your other foot.
 This helps bring more oomph to your waist movements.
 If that feels super awkward you can also place your feet about hip distance apart and side by side to give you a stable hoop stance.

 Now, let’s pick up our hoop and try spinning it on our waist.
 But before we push the hoop we want to place it in a good starting position.

 Step inside your hoop and bring it up to your waist.
 Place the hoop against the small of your back so it is sticking out in front of you.

 5, …And Push